-- Added persons with disabilities transitioning out of State Psychiatric Hospitals to the list of people who can access the larger pool of vouchers if the vouchers prioritized for the pilot program fill up; and - Allowed those on the waiting list to exit the nursing facility using HOME Investment Partnerships Program (HOME) Tenant Based Rental Assistance (TBRA) while they wait for a voucher to become available. - Added persons leaving state psychiatric hospitals and receiving HHSC funded rental assistance in the community the opportunity to remain on the waitlist for the larger pool of Project Access vouchers.
+- Created a pilot program with the Texas Department of State Health Services (DSHS) to assist persons with disabilities transitioning out of State Psychiatric Hospitals; - Added persons with disabilities transitioning out of State Psychiatric Hospitals to the list of people who can access the larger pool of vouchers if the vouchers prioritized for the pilot program fill up; - Allowed those on the waiting list to exit the nursing facility using HOME Investment Partnerships Program (HOME) Tenant Based Rental Assistance (TBRA) while they wait for a voucher to become available; and - Added persons leaving state psychiatric hospitals and receiving HHSC funded rental assistance in the community the opportunity to remain on the waitlist for the larger pool of Project Access vouchers.

-Since 2017, 10 of the 190 Project Access vouchers have been continously reserved to help people with disabilities and low incomes transition from state-funded psychiatric hospital beds into the community by providing access to affordable housing.
+Since 2017, 10 of the 190 Project Access vouchers have been continuously reserved to help people with disabilities and low incomes transition from state-funded psychiatric hospital beds into the community by providing access to affordable housing.
 Eligible applicants must meet the disability criteria and either be a current resident of a state-funded psychiatric hospital or have been discharged from a state-funded psychiatric hospital within 60 days of the application date.
-Since the pilot program started, over 1,802 individuals have received Project Access voucher assistance.
+Since the pilot program started, over 1,916 individuals have received Project Access voucher assistance.